FLOWN ITEMS

 It contains metals from the Saturn V launch tower.
 Made by Galaxy Medals Inc 1999, this Aluminum medal was limited to a mintage of 101,000, Bronze to 10,775 and Silver to just 750.

 Apollo 11 30th anniversary medal: Flown metal medal commemorating the 30th anniversary of the Apollo 11 Moon landing.
 Metal from the Eagle Apollo 11 landing module was used in the processing of this medallion.
+Buzz Aldrin filed a lawsuit against the manufacturers concerning the use of his image on the coin.

-I also have been fortunate enough to aquire a very limited edition gold version of this medal.
-I am told that the mintage of the gold verion is around 500.
+I also have been fortunate enough to acquire a very limited edition gold version of this medal.
+The mintage of the gold version was just 200.

 SPUTNIK 2: This light weight aluminum medal was issued in 2007 for the 50th Anniversary of Sputnik 2 that carried the dog "Laika".
 The medal was issued by the Samara Industrial Complex, which makes the Russian Soyuz space craft.
 The medal was made from metal which has flown in space.